warp-poke/poke-me/README.md

 # Poke-me

-Poke-me help you to sync a Git repo and servers file systems.
+Poke-me help you to sync a Git repository and servers file systems.
 You have to register a Git repository in poke-me and a path.

-## Depedancies
+## Dependencies

 * Zookeeper